mainmatter/playbook/project-procedure/digital-products/README.md

 needs to be defined from scratch, applying techniques like moodboards and stylescapes.

-While the wireframe will be a high-fidelity mockup of a particular user story, we recommend keeping it non-interactive and relatively low effort as its main purpose is to define a visual style for the product and not to specify individual details of the respective user story or the product in general.
+While the mockup will be a high-fidelity visual representation of a particular user story, we recommend keeping it non-interactive and relatively low effort as its main purpose is to define a visual style for the product and not to specify individual details of the respective user story or the product in general.
 Instead of trying to achieve these goals with a prototype that can not precisely resemble the eventual product anyway, aim for providing an initial version of